Mikejo5000/vsts-docs-pr/docs/security/access-levels.md

 ---
-title: What access levels does VSTS & TFS support?
+title: What access levels does Azure Codex support?
-titleSuffix: VSTS & TFS
 description: Understand how access levels are used to support stakeholder, basic, advanced, or VS Enterprise access
 ms.technology: devops-security
 ms.prod: devops